aws-amplify/amplify-ui/environments/README.md

 After creating a new backend environment for local development, it can be useful to commit the configuration for future use in testing or collaboration.

 1. First, create a `README.md` that describes what makes this backend unique ([example](auth-with-username/README.md))
-1. Create a `package.json` file for the environment with a `yarn dev` script that uses the pull command from step 8 above:
+1. Create a `package.json` file for the environment with a `yarn pull` script that uses the pull command from step 8 above:

    ```json
    // environments/auth-with-username/package.json